brunojoey/ea-hall-of-greats/README.md

 Joey Bruno

 ## Description
 Every three to four months the Easy Allies compete against each other to try and get their own nominated game into the coveted Hall of Greats.
-Here you can see each Ceremony, Winners, Nominations, and Allies.
+Here you can see each Ceremony, Winners, Nominations, a page for each Nominated Page, and Allies.

 ## Technologies Used
 * React